 With that said, InvestAsian still has a guide to buying property in Myanmar if you are adamant about doing so.
 It’ll be updated once there’s more options for foreigners to invest in Myanmar and its real estate market.

-You Have Much Better Investment Options
+You Have SUPERIOR Investment Options IN ASIA

 People often ask me if something is a “good investment”.
 I always answer this question relative to other investments.